 Stained Glass in Present Times: The use of stained glass in the present times has changed drastically.
 Today, designers and decorators love to work with painted glass for making doors and windows attractive and appealing.
 This is because it is much easier to first install and fit the glass in the door first, then to make out a drawing on the either side and then paint it then to perform the tedious task of producing stained glass.
 Moreover, being painted artistically they look more attractive and easily catch the eyes of the observer.
 But before we get too involved about the use of stained glass doors and their importance, let us take a quick glance as to how they are produced in today’s era.

-Refer: Antique door knobs
+Refer Antique door knobs

 On the contrary, producing stained glass in the present times is not difficult and tedious at all.
-All one needs is a couple of glass colors, a lead, and some sort of stencils to bring out the design on the glass beautifully.
+All one needs is a couple of glass colors, a lead, and some stencils to bring out the design on the glass beautifully.
 For a good start, it is essential that one gets ensured that it will get framed inside the door because it is highly difficult to alter the size of the frame once the glass has been stained.
 After this, glass should be laid on a table or a floor in a flat position and application of lead should be started.
-After the drawing of the design one should start filling in the paint and lo!
-The stained glass is ready to be used for doors or windows.
+After the drawing of the design one should start filling in the paint and the stained glass is ready to be used for doors or windows.

 Decorating Home with Stained Glass:

 No doubt, stained glass gives a spectacular and appealing appearance to the exteriors of the home.
-And not only the exteriors but the interiors can be given an eye-catching look by using them as lamp shades, doors of cabinets, indoor windows etc. Even the dining room can be beautifully decorated with stained glass by using them as shades for the ceiling lights.
+And not only the exteriors but the interiors can be given an eye-catching look by using them as lamp shades, doors of cabinets, indoor windows etc. Even the office can be beautifully decorated with stained glass by using them as shades for the ceiling lights.
 One can add to the beauty of the bedrooms by using stained glass for making jewelry boxes.
 Stained glass has always set a class apart, no matter how they are made.
 They have always been admired for their beauty and would continue to do so in future as well.

 Tags: decorating home with stained glass doors, history of stained glass doors, how to decorate your home with stained glass doors, how to propduce stained glass doors, Importance of stained glass doors, stained glass doors in present times, what is the production procedure of stained glass doors